iterative/ldb-resources/documentation/Getting-started-with-LDB.md

 | Subtract contents of a dataset| `$ ldb del ds:to-examine` |
 | Save dataset "numerals" v.2 | `$ ldb commit` |

-Once we have successfully modified the working dataset, and can instantiate it the workspace to re-train the model to check the performance.
+Once we have successfully modified the working dataset, and can instantiate it to re-train the model and check the performance.

 If we don't like the result and want to roll back the changes, LDB versioning system makes it easy.
 All we need to roll back to the previous dataset version is to stage it and push as a new revision: